 You sit down to play a game of Magic and start to shuffle your deck.
 But, wait – one of your sleeves has split again, though you bought them not so long ago.
-To prevent such scenarios, you want to have the best MTG card sleeves possible.
+To prevent such scenarios, you want to use the best MTG card sleeves possible.

 There are many sleeves on the market, so it can be hard to choose the right one.
 We won’t overwhelm you with too many options, though.
 Today we’ll simply take a look at five best MTG sleeves on the market.
 When deciding which ones are the best, we’ll mainly focus on two things – durability and ease of shuffling.